zbw/folio-inventory-translations/README.md

 # folio-inventory-translations
 A place to store and manage FOLIO Inventory reference value translation files.

-Invoke [update-translations](update-translations) to update the values of a tenant by calling, for example
+Invoke [update-translations](update-translations) to update the values of a tenant by calling
 ```
 ./update-translations <okapi_url> <tenant> <username> <password>
 ```